FranciscoSerrano/ML-Mask-Detection/README.md

 Some data preprocessing was needed to get optimal results.
 To do this the images in the data set were converted to greyscale then resized to 100 by 100 pixels.
 Once this was done there was no need for any further processing and the data could now be passed into the neural network.

 ![Project Overvierw](resources/CNN_architecture.png)
 Above is a breakdown of the models architecture.
 I decided to to run about 20 iterations as the acuracy improved significantly after about 5 epochs.
-It appears that this model could be prone to offerfitting but for the purposeses of this model, I think its okay.
+It appears that this model could be prone to offerfitting but for the purposeses of this project, I think its okay.
 Below you can see the loss and accuracy charts of the model after each epoch.

 ### Charts
 <p float="left">